dennyzhang/code.dennyzhang.com/shortest-distance-in-a-line/README.md

-# Leetcode: Second Highest Salary     :BLOG:Medium:
+# Leetcode: Shortest Distance in a Line     :BLOG:Medium:

 ---

-Second Highest Salary
+Shortest Distance in a Line

 ---